Original article written by Shannon Gunn, January 2022. Updated by Gemma Davies, October 2023.

-The healthcare system in Switzerland has a reputation for being outstanding.
+The healthcare system in Switzerland has an outstanding reputation.
 It combines public, subsidised private and completely private healthcare systems.
 The system is universal and of a high standard.
-It is regulated by the Swiss Federal Law on Health Insurance which was implemented in 1996.
+It is regulated by the Swiss Federal Law on Health Insurance, which was implemented in 1996.
 All residents are obliged to take out basic health insurance.

 Switzerland has an extensive network of doctors, clean and well-equipped hospitals and clinics, short waiting lists, opportunities for individuals to choose their own doctor and typically unlimited access to specialists.
 Accident and emergency rooms are also rarely overwhelmed.
 Around 90% of users report moderate or complete satisfaction with the system.

 Challenges within the system include high and constantly rising premiums and other additional costs.
 The system will also need to adapt to deal with rising chronic diseases such as cancer, cardiovascular disease and diabetes.
-Switzerland maintains a large number of hospitals which drive up costs.
-While this has served the system well, it will not support the increasing number of patients with chronic diseases who will require less intensive care on a more regular basis.
+To manage increasing disease burdens and an ever-growing population, Switzerland maintains a large number of hospitals, resulting in a significant impact on healthcare funding.
+While these systems have previously served the country well, it will not support the increasing number of patients with chronic diseases who will require less intensive care on a more regular basis.
 There also needs to be greater effort in collecting data on health outcomes to track key health risks.

 Over the past few decades, Switzerland has implemented some very successful disease control programmes.
 For example, when HIV first emerged, Switzerland had among the highest infection rates in Europe.
 It has now been reduced from a peak of 3,251 cases in 1986 to 610 in 2010.
 The national tuberculosis programme also resulted in a decline of 18 incidences per 100,000 in 1990 to 4 per 100,000 in 2008.

 In comparison, Switzerland’s success with influencing healthy lifestyles has seen mixed results.
 For example, obesity remains a significant health issue in Switzerland.
 In 1992, 5% of Switzerland’s population was classified as obese.
-By 2017, the percentage had risen to 11%.
-Nonetheless, in recent years, this rate has stabilised.
+However, in 2022, 18.5% of adult women and 24.9% of adult men were living with obesity.

 In Switzerland, 2.2 million people suffer from noncommunicable diseases.
-As a result, in 2016 Switzerland adopted the National Strategy for the Prevention of Noncommunicable Diseases (2017-2024) to take essential steps toward the prevention of noncommunicable diseases.
+As a result, in 2016 Switzerland adopted the National Strategy for the Prevention of Noncommunicable Diseases (2017-2024) to take essential steps toward prevention.